Use of test

 Kallman syndrome is a disorder of delayed puberty and impaired sense of smell.
-Mutations in any of four different genes can cause this syndrome.
+Mutations in multiple different genes can cause this syndrome.
 This test of two of the genes responsible has diagnostic implications.

 In an affected person, the presence of a deletion of KAL1 or FGFR1 is diagnostic of Kallman syndrome.
 The implications for relatives will depend on the gene involved and family history.

 In an affected person, a normal result does not exclude the clinical diagnosis.
 There are other mutations in the KAL1 and FGFR1 genes that are not detected by this test, and other genes (many unidentified) that can cause Kallman syndrome.

 These mutations are usually de novo and do not increase the risk of this disorder in siblings or other relatives.
 However a parent and other relatives may carry a balanced translocation involving this chromosome region and be at increased risk of having an affected child.

 Analysis for gene deletions using fluorescent in situ hybridisation (FISH) probes located in the KAL1 and FGFR1 genes.